paulyd82/HSBC/README.md

 # README

 ### The Package
-You will likely have executed a `git clone` on this package from https://github.com/paulyd82/HSBC/tree/main.
+You will likely have executed a `git clone` on this repo from my [github](https://github.com/paulyd82/HSBC/tree/main).

 #### Some assumptions for this project: